Science/Chemistry - Teacher Education

 WIU's Chemistry degree research program allows students the opportunity to get involved with projects such as analytical chemistry, biochemistry, environmental chemistry, food chemistry, forensic chemistry, green chemistry, inorganic chemistry, material science, nanotechnology, organic chemistry, medicinal chemistry, physical chemistry, pharmaceutical chemistry, polymer chemistry, and toxicological chemistry.

-- present their research data, mix with and meet chemists from across the US around the world.
+- present their research, mix with and meet chemists from across the USA and around the world

 - become published authors!